jeremieclerc/clr-xirr/README.md

 This function is strongly inspired by Excel's XIRR function.
 It accepts 3 parameters:

-- Values
+- Values: float
-- Dates
+- Dates: Datetime
-- Guess
+- Guess: float or NULL (defaults to 0.1)

 ## Example